selkhayri/PH-Retirement-Planning/README.md

 ### Hiring trends per title per month of year

-For this, twelve tables were created, one for each title, with each graph showing month-of-year trends.
-The table that was returned, ordered by number of hires per month of year, is the following:
+The following table was created showing the total monthly hiring numbers, grouped by department/title.
+The table that was returned, in descending order, by number of hires per month of year, is the following:

 |department|hire_month|hire_num|
 |----------|----------|--------|